espressoAndCode/ctf_frontend/README.md

 This app is currently configured to route get and post requests to the companion server at `http://127.0.0.1:5000`.
 Code for the server is located at [DefCON864 CTF Server](https://github.com/espressoAndCode/ctf_server.git)

+If you need to modify this path, the files containing server routing include:
+1. `components/JeopardyChallenges.jsx`
+1. `components/JeopardyChallengeBar.jsx`
+1. `context/JeopardyContext.jsx`
+1. `context/ScoreboardContext.jsx`

 ## Original Documentation from the Base Project: